SDarkMagic/cursed-titanfall-docs/docs/index.md

 - [ ] Warp core titan
 - [ ] Allow nuke eject to trigger before doomed state
 - [ ] Smr missiles delayed immediately after firing.
 Stall in air then rapidly accelerate to deal more damage.
-- [ ] Allow archer to lock onto players
+- [ ] Allow archer to lock onto players (This may need to be a client side change unfortunately)
 - [ ] Smart pistol misses every shot while locked on
 - [x] Lower probability of p2016 insta teamkilling.
 Add logic to fired projectile instead of the gun.
 - [ ] Tighten eva8 spread.
 Shift fire offset to br akward.
 More ideal have the reticle be passed through a perspective transform to align with whatever plane the player is currently targetting.
 Projectiles shoot at an angle rather than just starting from an offset.
 - [ ] A-wall no longer a deployable.
 Attach to player position and offset forward.
-Remain active for a set duration shrink size partially
+Remain active for a set duration shrink size partially (Zanieon has already figured this out, either ask for details or wait until it gets added to fork)
 - [x] Energy syphon causes monarch's shots to take hp from hit enemies and fill a meter.
 Shooting teammates will deplete this meter and refill their HP a respective amount
 - [x] Arc grenade auto-hacks spectres
 - [ ] Add the 30-30 with shattercaps.
 3 body shots to a pilot to kill, headshots are oneshot (while adsed) if client side version of the mod is installed, use the actual 30-30 model.
 Otherwise use g2 model